 Being under the influence of drugs, whether legal or illegal, or being in charge of a vehicle while over the specified limit for certain drugs is a chargeable offence which can lead to a disqualification.
 If you are over the specified limit, it will not matter whether you feel fit to drive.
 The police will often use devices to defence whether or not you are over the specified limit at the roadside upon being pulled over.
 A successful defence will often involve challenging the forensic detail of the tests conducted by the police which will require expert knowledge of the criteria for adducing and relying upon forensic evidence.
 IF you are facing a charge for drug driving, Kings Cross Barristers can provide you with legal representation to help ensure that you receive a fair hearing and increase your chances of a successful acquittal.

 Failure to Name Driver

 IF you are the Registered Keeper of a vehicle, and the vehicle is caught by an automated speed camera or traffic signal, a Section 172 notice will be sent to your address requiring you to name the driver who was in charge of the vehicle at the time of the incident.
 A failure to respond to this notice its own separate offence which can incur 6 penalty points your driving licence and lead to disqualification.
-It is sometimes the case that you have responded to a Section 172 notice, but for some reason that CPS have not received your response and continue to prosecute.
-In such circumstances it will be necessary to convince a judge or magistrates that you did in fact respond to the notice.
 Having a legal representative to advocate on your behalf in court can radically improve your chances of successfully defending against such a charge.